-A. Proposed additions to the NPL
+A. Proposed Additions to the NPL

-In this proposed rule, the EPA is proposing to add three sites to the NPL, all to the General Superfund section.
-All of the sites in this proposed rulemaking are being proposed based on HRS scores of 28.50 or above.
+In this proposed rule, the EPA is proposing to add two sites to the NPL, both to the General Superfund section.
+Schroud Property is being proposed for NPL addition based on an HRS score of 28.50 or above.
+Arsenic Mine is being proposed based on ATSDR health advisory criteria.

-The sites are presented in the table pelow.
+The sites are presented in the table below.